w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Bag3: Max 20, Min 10 - Alice, Bob, Charlie

-On a per-bag basis, rewards are given based on _insertion_ order, not _amount at stake_.
-So if only five nominating accounts can get rewards, it will be Frank, Georgina, Eve, Dave, Alice.
+The bags are iterated based on _insertion_ order, not _amount at stake_.
+So if only five nominating accounts are picked for the electing set, it will be Frank, Georgina, Eve, Dave, Alice.
 Even though Alice has only 10 DOT, she is first in line in Bag3.

 Charlie can put himself in front (move up in the bag) using the , since he has 15 DOT (more than Alice does at 10).
 Now if nothing changes for the next era, Frank, Georgina, Eve, Dave, and Charlie will get rewards.
 Bag3 now has: